blueskyletters/blueskyletters.github.io/_drafts/2020-11-13-the-storyteller-book-review.md

 Within a few pages, the story hooked me- I grew fond of the characters and wanted to know more about their lives and also their thoughts.

 The book follows an unconventional writing style- each chapter is named after one of the characters, who is the narrator of that particular chapter.
 I really liked this style because, in a single story, we come to know the perspectives of all the major characters.
-I also enjoyed the occassional extracts from the storyteller's diary entries, which were really pearls of wisdom.
+I also enjoyed the occasional extracts from the storyteller's diary entries, which were really pearls of wisdom.

 I also liked the setting of the story- Fort Kochi, a place I really admire.
 This town has a special vintage touch to it.

 _The Storyteller_ is a book that reminded me that its not always the climax and story that matters and contributes to the suspense of a book; how well it is narrated, the originality of the characters, the writing style...
 These are the most important factors that determine a good book.
 And I can say that _The Storyteller_ has ticked all these boxes.
 I almost often come across good books but it's not everyday that I fall in love with one.
 The author has done a wonderful job in penning this story with such good craftsmanship.

+I would recommend this book to everyone who loves to read heart-touching and meaningful stories.
+Do share your thoughts with me if you've read it!